genfire-em/genfire-em.github.io/installation.md

 ## Windows 10

 For python3 on Windows 10 I would recommend using [Anaconda from Continuum Analytics](https://www.continuum.io/downloads).
-It's a distribution of python that contains most of the packages used by GENFIRE all wrapped into a simple-to-use installer.*Note you must use python 3.*
+It's a distribution of python that contains most of the packages used by `GENFIRE` all wrapped into a simple-to-use installer.*Note you must use python3.*
 Once you have python setup, open up a cmd prompt and navigate to the source directory.
 That's the same folder as requirements.txt and setup.py